elixirschool/elixirschool/lessons/en/advanced/behaviours.md

 ```

 While the work performed is different, the public facing API isn't, and any code leveraging these modules can interact with them knowing they'll respond as expected.
-This gives us the ability to create any number of workers, all performing different tasks, but conforming to the same public API.
+This allows us to create any number of workers, all performing different tasks, but conforming to the same public API.

 If we happen to add a behaviour but fail to implement all of the required functions, a compile time warning will be raised.
 To see this in action let's modify our `Example.Compressor` code by removing the `init/1` function: